Yura52/teaching/2018_hse_python_seminars/checklist.md

 just `0` and it's not clear why zero, why stop when zero etc.

 When possible (there are very few cases when it's better to prefer opposite):
 - Avoid using global variables.
-In
+It's almost always more reasonable to pass the needed information as an argument to your function.

 ## Functions
 _Always_ (don't even think of opposite):
-- Use functions to: remove duplicating code, improve readibility of your code
+- Use functions to: remove duplicating code, improve readibility of your code.
-- Use typehints in your functions' signatures
+- Use typehints in your functions' signatures.

 ## Other
 _Always_ (don't even think of opposite):